alanleite/hex-game-server/README.md

 #### Server

-This command will run the server on localhost:8080
+This command will run the server on `ws://localhost:880`.

 `$ make dev`

+It have a watcher for code changes, so realex just code and have fun, on every change it will re run go run.

 #### Test Client